psychemedia/sin-eater-resources/src/_through_1880s.md

 "Giving food over the coffin", in *British Goblins, Wirt Sikes, 1880, p323.
 ```

-Still existent variants of the tradition in the region were then identified, along wth a pleas for "further research needed":
+Still existent variants of the tradition in the region were then identified, along with a pleas for "further research needed":

 > The funeral sponge-cakes of North Shropshire are still, or were recently, in use in Wales also`[*Ibid.*, p324]`.
 It is much to be wished that the subject of the ceremonial use of cakes could be farther investigated.`[E. g. we have Wedding, or, as it used to be called, Bride Cake, Christening Cake, Yule Cake, Twelfth Cake, Simnel Cakes, Soul Cakes, etc. : to say nothing of the divinations and magical remedies in which the baking of specially compounded cakes (as the Dumb Cake) plays a part.]` One cannot but suspect that the funeral cakes were in their first origin not a dole to purchase prayers, but a part of the ceremonial of the pagan burial-feasts; of which we really seem to retain other traces in Shropshire, to judge from the following passage in a letter addressed by the Rev. G. L. Wasey to Miss Jackson in 1873.
 He speaks of course of the neighbourhood of Bridgnorth.